kashishshah881/sports-analytics/README.md

-# Python Script To Find The Probablity of Mercedes Winning Russian GP 2019
+# To Find The Probablity of Mercedes Winning Russian GP 2019

 In this project, we create a python script to find the winning probablity of mercedes the russian grand prix looking at the score after singapore grand prix.